Oct 29, 2024

 Surgical and Emergency Care

-Surgeries are also one of the many procedures veterinarians perform, with spaying and neutering being among the most common procedures for pets.
-Some procedures also involve mass removals and orthopedic surgery.
+Veterinarians also perform surgeries on animals.
+Spaying and neutering are among the most common procedures they perform on pets.
+Some surgeries also include mass removals and orthopedic surgery.

 Counseling and Education